 PTTEP recognizes that the petroleum exploration and production business requires high standards of safety.
-As such, PTTEP developed Emergency and Crisis Management Plans under the framework of the SSHE MS. The plans clearly outline a systematic structure to ensure the Company's readiness for emergency and crisis situations, giving priority to the protection of human lives, the environment, properties, and PTTEP's reputation.
+As such, PTTEP developed Emergency and Crisis Management Plans under the framework of the SSHE MS. The plans clearly outline a systematic structure to ensure the Company's readiness for emergency and crisis situations and their probable consequences to ensure the mitigation and recovery actions are put in place to reduce risk to the acceptable level, and giving priority to the protection of human lives, the environment, properties, and PTTEP's reputation.
 Joint exercises between the assets teams and corporate level personnel based on the Emergency and Crisis Management Plans are conducted on a regular basis.
 Results and feedback from these exercises are communicated to those responsible at the assets and corporate levels.
 They are used to improve the plans as well as to continuously enhance the competency of responsible personnel to effectively manage all forms of crisis situations.

 PTTEP believes incidents are preventable, to attain "Target Zero".
 This conviction is communicated repetitively from top management to all employees and contractors.
 Therefore, PTTEP emphasizes promoting safety culture in every stage of the work process.
 The Company's SSHE policy and management system were designed to meet relevant international standards, to manage work-related risks and ensure that everyone working with PTTEP returns home safely.

-In 2021, although the company's overall safety performance was above average compared to industry peers, according to the International Association of Oil and Gas Producers (IOGP) safety reports, the Total Recordable Injury Rate (TRIR) of employees and contractors was increased.
-Also, the Lost Time Injury Frequency (LTIF) continued increasing compared with 2020.
-Following these incidents, the Company strengthened our safety oversight of these assets by accelerating the closing of SSHE improvement gaps, communicating closely and enforcing strict measures to prevent the reoccurrence of such incidents.
-(Details on the number of personal accidents are shown in Health and Safety Performance Data.)
+Following these incidents occurred in 2022, the Company strengthened our safety oversight of these assets by accelerating the closing of SSHE improvement gaps, communicating closely and enforcing strict measures to prevent the reoccurrence of such incidents.
+(Details on the number of personal incidents are shown in Health and Safety Performance Data.)

 The results of incidents investigation showed that the main root causes were related to human factors, risk assessment and inadequate supervision onsite including inadequate communication of hazards and risks to workers.
 PTTEP put more focus on human factors and still maintains high safety standard and provides action plans by emphasizing on the safety leadership of the frontline supervisors to manage and communicate hazards and risks at site and promoting workforce's SSHE knowledge and competency.
 These are to ensure that employees and contractors will be able to work safely.

 PTTEP has set safety targets for Motor Vehicle Incidents and Marine Vessel Incidents.
-Awareness on transportation incident prevention is promoted for all PTTEP transportation activities, including the Company's and contractors' vehicles and vessels, to ensure all operators will not face incidents and work safely.
-In 2021, there is an improving trend in our performance compared to the previous year.
-(Details on the number of transportation incidents are shown in Health and Safety Performance Data.)
+Awareness on transportation incident prevention is promoted for all PTTEP transportation activities, including the Company's and contractors' vehicles and vessels, to ensure all workers will not face incidents and work safely.
+In 2022, there was one motor vehicle accident occurred.
+This accident, therefore, led to the revision of the Company's safety control measures at both internal and external training centers, even if it was identified as low risk.
+However, no vessel accident was reported for four consecutive years.
+(Details of the transportation-related accidents are shown in Health and Safety Performance Data.)

 PTTEP has continuously improved SSHE Contractor Management to ensure that all suppliers and contractors can work and return home safely.
 The Company had established a long history of the annual SSHE Forum that brings together suppliers and contractors to demonstrate PTTEP's strong commitment to improving Safety, Security, Health and Environment and in achieving Target Zero.